 Quality Incentive Program (QIP) - QIP is meant to meet the Managed Care Rule's exception that allows payments tied to performance.
 QIP converts funding from previously existing supplemental payments into a value-based structure.
 QIP payments are tied to the achievement of performance on a set of clinically established quality measures for Medi-Cal managed care enrollees.
-For the years ended June 30, 2020 and 2019, the Medical Center reported QIP revenues of \$30,251 and \$20,058, respectively.
+For the years ended June 30, 2021 and 2020, the Medical Center reported QIP revenues of \$11,884 and \$30,251, respectively.
 QIP revenues are included in supplemental revenues.
-Related QIP receivables as of June 30, 2020 and 2019 were \$34,678 and \$21,093, respectively.
+Related QIP receivables as of June 30, 2021 and 2020 were \$7,938 and \$34,678, respectively.
 QIP receivables are included due from other governments.
-The revenue is estimated based historical payment history and anticipated changes to the program; however, actual amounts earned in fiscal year 2020 will not be known until fiscal year 2021.
+The revenue is estimated based on historical payment history and anticipated changes to the program; however, actual amounts earned in fiscal year 2021 will not be known until fiscal year 2022.